-9.6 Blood Testing
+9.7 Blood Testing

-9.6.1 Specimen Collection and Initial Processing
+9.7.1 Specimen Collection and Initial Processing

 Sites should have processes in place to avoid specimen labeling errors.
-CTH-LC recommends that specimen labeling should occur immediately after collection and not in advance of collection.
+CTH-LC recommends that specimens not routinely be labeled in advance of collection but should occur immediately after collection.
 Participant Identification must be verified each time a specimen is collected.